Sharp bounds and testability of a Roy model of STEM major choices: Binary outcome Roy model

 An alternative way of defining a binary outcomes model, which shares the main features of the Roy model, i.e., self-selection on unobserved heterogeneity, involves {\em latent potential outcomes}.
-It is identical to the Roy model, except that potential outcomes are censored. \begin{definition}[Alternative binary Roy model] Observed outcomes are the realizations of a random variable $Y$ satisfying $Y=Y_1D+Y_0(1-D)$, where \begin{enumerate} \item potential outcomes satisfy $Y_d=1\{Y_d^\ast>0\}$, for $d=0,1,$ for a pair of possibly dependant unobserved random variables $(Y_0^\ast,Y_1^\ast)$, \item $D$ is an observed indicator variable, satisfying $Y_1^\ast>Y_0^\ast\Rightarrow D=1$, $Y_1^\ast<Y_0^\ast\Rightarrow D=0$. \end{enumerate} \end{definition} The alternative binary Roy model of Definition~\ref{def:alt} can be interpreted in two ways.
-First, it is equivalent to a model with $Y=1\{Y^\ast>0\}$ and $Y^\ast$ satisfies a Roy model.
+It is identical to the Roy model, except that potential outcomes are censored. \begin{definition}[Alternative binary Roy model] Observed outcomes are the realizations of a random variable $Y$ satisfying $Y=Y_1D+Y_0(1-D)$, where \begin{enumerate} \item potential outcomes satisfy $Y_d=1\{Y_d^\ast>0\}$, for $d=0,1,$ for a pair of possibly dependent unobserved random variables $(Y_0^\ast,Y_1^\ast)$, \item $D$ is an observed indicator variable, satisfying $Y_1^\ast>Y_0^\ast\Rightarrow D=1$, $Y_1^\ast<Y_0^\ast\Rightarrow D=0$. \end{enumerate} \end{definition} The alternative binary Roy model of Definition~\ref{def:alt} can be interpreted in two ways.
+First, it is equivalent to a model with $Y=1\{Y^\ast>0\}$, where $Y^\ast$ satisfies a Roy model.
 Hence, it can be interpreted as a censored Roy model.
 The latent variables may be continuous variables, such as wages, and the analyst only observes whether or not they fall above or below a threshold.
 Other examples include examination grades, which are unobserved, except for the pass or fail outcome.
 Second, the actual outcome may be binary and be the result of a two-stage decision by the agent.
 In a first stage, they choose the sector of activity, with their choice of college major, for instance.
 In a second stage, they decide whether or not to work.
 The labor supply decision hinges on the difference between wage and reservation wage in the chosen sector.
-Then, $Y_d^\ast$ can be interpreted\footnote{ We thank a referee for pointing this interpretation out.} as the difference between wage in Sector $d$ and reservation wage in Sector $d$.
+Then, $Y_d^\ast$ can be interpreted as the difference between wage in Sector $d$ and reservation wage in Sector $d$.
 If reservation wages are equal in both sectors, the model still conforms to the simple Roy incentive mechanism, where wages are the only determinant of sector choice.
-If reservation wages differ in both sectors, however, sector selection internalizes possibly non-pecuniary costs and benefits of each sector, as in the recent analysis of the generalized Roy model in \citeasnoun{EHV:2014}.
+If reservation wages differ in both sectors, however, the model no longer conforms to the simple Roy incentive mechanism, as sector selection internalizes possibly non-pecuniary costs and benefits of each sector, as in the recent analysis of the generalized Roy model in \cite{EHV:2014}.

 Despite their distinct interpretations, it will be shown that sharp bounds for the joint distribution of $(Y_0,Y_1)$ are identical in both models, so that both models carry exactly the same information on the joint distribution of censored potential outcomes.
 They also share the reduced form implication